As a highly sensitive introvert and INFJ, I had to learn to connect to my own body and emotions in order to heal my depression.

 The Power of Connecting to Your Body

 When something was wrong, I learned to become aware of where in my body I felt the emotions bottling up (which for me is my stomach area).
 The next step was to accept those emotions and try not to push them away.
+(Here are more tips for INFJs to stop bottling up their emotions.)

-Like many people, I put myself second, feeling like I’m responsible for putting others in a good mood and cheering them up whenever I notice or sense something is wrong.
-Through dance therapy, I’ve learned a technique called “authentic movement,” which helps me connect to myself.
+Like many people, I put myself second, feeling like I’m always responsible for putting others in a good mood and cheering them up whenever I notice or sense something is wrong.
+Through dance therapy, I learned a technique called “authentic movement,” which helps me connect to myself.
 Authentic movement is a form of mindful movement between a mover who turns his or her attention inwardly and a witness who observes the mover and encourages self-awareness.
 Mostly done with eyes closed, the mover explores in movements and gestures, following his or her own impulses in the present moment.

 Another thing that helps is thinking I can create a bubble around me that filters noises, emotions, visuals, etc. from affecting me too deeply, as I am very sensitive to those things.
 I close my eyes and turn inward until I find a safe spot within myself.
 Using that strength and my imagination, I create an imaginary bubble to shield me from various stimuli.